micmejia/bible-dump/NKJV/Job/Job 13.md

 Now hear my reasoning, And heed the pleadings of my lips.

 ###### 7
-Will you speak [^a]wickedly for God, And talk deceitfully for Him?
+Will you speak wickedly for God, And talk deceitfully for Him?

 ###### 8
 Will you show partiality for Him?
 Will you contend for God?